VBRV Training & Training for Trainers

 Most bat groups have one or more trainers, who are licensed to train and sign off individuals for a VBRV level one licence (CL15).
 Please see the role description below.

 BCT, in conjunction with Natural England, runs a Train the Trainers course when there is sufficient demand.
-This is a weekend course (Friday evening to Sunday afternoon) funded by Natural England, for those who wish to become a licensed Volunteer Bat Roost Visitor Trainer (CL16).
+This will be an in person weekend course as well as some pre-course sessions online.
+This training is funded by Natural England, for those who wish to become a licensed Volunteer Bat Roost Visitor Trainer (CL16).

 The nomination form is the first stage in the process.
 Selection will be based on experience, demand and geographical location – if you are unsure about whether your experience is suitable for the course get in touch (email Naomi Webster).
 Further information about the process is provided in the nomination form.

 Please note: the nomination form should come from a committee member on behalf of the bat group rather than the individual wishing to attend the course.